geofurlong/builder/README.md

 - Publish production database (SQLite format).
 - Publish geospatial databases at varying yardage intervals for `precomputed` and `gazetteer` tables (GeoPackage format).
+- Publish example mapping for multi-disciplinary and environmental datasets.
+- Publish example reverse-geocoded datasets.
+- Publish example data and video footage of mobile application.

-- Improved linear positioning accuracy could be obtained by utilising more recent surveyed position of mileposts.
-Milepost positions are regularly surveyed as a matter of course during topographic survey on the network.
+Improved linear positioning accuracy could be obtained by utilising more recent surveyed position of mileposts.
+Milepost positions are regularly surveyed as a matter of course during topographic surveys on the network.
 The process of collating and overriding milepost positions to improve the calibration accuracy is currently not within the scope of this project.

 ### Disclaimer